Neck-Tongue Syndrome treatments

 My tongue feels numb all the time.
 I also have neck pain and headaches.
 I have seen regular doctors, ENT doctors, neurologists, chiropractors, herbalists, and others.
 I have a lot of MRIs and CT scans that say nothing is wrong with me.

 An excess of saliva and tongue numbness

-I have a problems with excess saliva and a numb tongue.
-I have been to one specialist after another and and they tell me my saliva glands are fine it must be something else.
+I have a problem with excess saliva and a numb tongue.
+I have been to one specialist after another and they tell me my saliva glands are fine it must be something else.
 No one has been able to tell me what “something else is.”

 I have neck pain, so my doctors think some of my symptoms have something to do with my neck